acoullandreau/nyc_taxi_trips/readme.rst

 Several paths could be followed to improve the code and the analysis, for example:

-- refactoring the code to use classes (OOP)
+[DONE] refactoring the code to use classes (OOP) [DONE] make the heat map function more flexible (choose which maps to render)
-- make the heat map function more flexible (choose which maps to render)
+- improve the rendering of the shapes on the base map (example of this code : https://chrishavlin.com/2016/11/16/shapefiles-tutorial/)
 - represent the variation over time withing one day
 - comparing the flow of passengers with the public transportation network, and try to find patterns
 - conduct the analysis on a larger dataset, including previous years, or other taxi types (green taxis, FHV)